rfw5077/MDLZ-Pallet-Simulation/README.md

 * random 3.12.1 - docs: https://docs.python.org/3/library/random.html

 ## Simulation Overview
 The pallet simulation model uses the SimPy discrete event simulation framework to simulate pallet flow through the NA MSC network.
 In our current state, we use a combination of generic whitewood pallets and CHEP pallets to supply our NA MSC network.
 The logistics operations team are investing new, more stable white wood pallets to replace the current flow of generic white wood pallets throughout the network.
 These new pallets have the ability to be recycled through the network between 3-5 times, giving Mondelez the opportunity to return them throughout the network in lieu of continuously sourcing new pallets from suppliers.
-This simulation serves as the guide for injecting these new pallets into the network and following them through the pallet return program.
+This simulation serves as the guide for injecting these new pallets into the network and following them through the pallet return program over time.

 The insights gleaned from this simulation include:
 * Where, when and how many pallets will need to be sourced from suppliers in order to meet pallet demand.